kirbyjp/spectral-deconvolution-engine/README.md

 ## Abstract

 This framework presents an open-source, low-cost instrumentation design that bypasses traditional, expensive optical hardware ($15k+ lab units) by leveraging computational optics and telemetry.
-By treating optical aberrations and motion artifacts as intentional data-encoding dimensions ("flaws as features"), the system implements a closed-loop **convolution–deconvolution** pipeline.
-It couples a dual-path monochrome sensor layout with active dwell-time modulation and multi-IMU hardware telemetry to extract high-resolution 3D depth and quantitative spectroscopy at a fraction of standard costs.
-The system embodies **computational self-awareness**, using its own telemetry-derived PSF as a corrective model, achieving ~80% of laboratory performance at <1% of the cost.
+Operating under the principle that **"flawed images are not failures — they are compressed multidimensional measurements,"** the system implements a closed-loop **convolution–deconvolution** pipeline.
+It couples a dual-path monochrome sensor layout with active dwell-time modulation and multi-IMU hardware telemetry to extract high-resolution 3D depth and quantitative spectroscopy at ~80% of laboratory performance at <1% of the cost.
+The system embodies **computational self-awareness**, using its own telemetry-derived PSF as a corrective model.

 ---